 As with most antiques and collectibles, figuring out how much old bottles are worth relies greatly on the condition in which they are found.
 Polak suggests that there are six “variables” he uses when determining what kind of shape a bottle is in:

-“Extremely rare” bottles have only five to 10 known examples, while “very rare” will have 10-20 known examples and “rare” means there are 20 to 40 examples known to exist in collections.
+“Extremely rare” bottles have only five to 10 known examples, while “very rare” will have 10 to 20 known examples and “rare” means there are 20 to 40 examples known to exist in collections.
 The term “scarce” is used for 100 bottles in existence, while “very scarce” references 50 known examples.

 Other Valuation Factors to Consider

-Collectors learn as they go along that a number of different factors go into grading and valuing bottles.
-Studying a book like Polak’s is a great place to start, but it takes years of hands on experience to be able to evaluate rare bottles without further guidance.
+Collectors learn as they go along that several different factors go into grading and valuing bottles.
+Studying a book like Polak’s is a great place to start, but it takes years of hands-on experience to be able to evaluate rare bottles without further guidance.
 Don’t be afraid to ask a more experienced bottle collector or dealer for help.
 This is especially true if you have something you think is out of the ordinary.

-“There are also a number of unique features or characteristics that can significantly affect value such as pontil marks found on blown glass, whittle marks, type of molds, glass imperfections, slug plates, variations of lips or tops and the glass house location where the bottle was manufactured,” Polak wrote for Antique Trader.
+“There are also several unique features or characteristics that can significantly affect value such as pontil marks found on blown glass, whittle marks, type of molds, glass imperfections, slug plates, variations of lips or tops and the glasshouse location where the bottle was manufactured,” Polak wrote for Antique Trader.
 These are all advanced nuances that may add value to a variety of different kinds of bottles, and you learn to pick up on them over time.